 - A blend of the two generally follows portfolio managers overseeing a global portfolio.

 - Technical analysis is another style of investing that relies on past market data to detect the direction of investment prices.

 - Global or international funds are those where the investor invests anywhere in the world.
 The upside of these funds is that they are part of a well-balanced portfolio that reduces risk through diversification while carrying country and political risks.

-- Sector funds are targeted at specific sectors of the economy, including health, finance, and biotechnology.
-This mutual fund scheme is extremely risky and consequently immensely profitable.
+- The targets of sector funds are specific sectors of the economy, such as health, finance, and biotechnology.
+This mutual fund scheme is extremely risky and, consequently, immensely profitable.